 Words and phrases are like viruses in that they spread from one person to another who essentially then become ‘infected’.
-They become an engrained habit.
+They become an ingrained habit.
 There’s a word which I have been trying to kick for some time.
-As a word in its own right it’s quite beautiful.
+As a word in its own right, it’s quite beautiful.
 It sounds great.
 However, within the context I refer to in this article, it really is a bad word, a terrible word.
-Like all words, it underlies a world view, a way of thinking.
+Like all words, it underlies a worldview, a way of thinking.

 The word in question is:

 More specifically, it’s when the word resource is used to refer to people.
 This is so ingrained in business and project management culture that people do not even blink when it is used.
 We refer to “human resources” and almost all businesses of any size have a dedicated “Human Resources” department (more on that later).

 If you look up the definition of resource in the Oxford English Dictionary, people are ranked alongside money, materials and assets.
 I personally find that a bit degrading.

 Interestingly, if you look up the definition of “natural resource” it refers to “materials” and “components” such as timber, fresh water, mineral deposits, etc. This is what the average person would think of as “natural resources”.
 Note that animals are not prominent in this definition of “natural resources”.
 So the animals managed to escape the moniker ‘resource’.
 It’s only us, the highest order of animals that are stuck with the label!
 We have only ourselves to blame of course, so that’s OK.

 What has this got to do with Agile?
 Well, everything of course.
 Agile is ultimately about people.
 People working together collaboratively to achieve common goals.
 People treating each other with respect, the bedrock of teamwork.
 So let’s stop referring to each other as ‘resource’ please.
 Isn’t that just a little bit disrespectful?
 I would say more than a little bit.